By Jaime Mejia P. (Translated by Jessica Schwartzman)

-A parent should praise their child, instead of overprotecting them.
-This provides them with the tools to forge a promising future, filled with standards, well-defined values, and, of course, great responsibilities.
+A parent should praise their child instead of overprotect them.
+This provides them with the tools to forge a promising future filled with high standards, well-defined values, and of course, great responsibilities.

-As for the child’s responsibilities, the only true task one has at that stage of life is to go to school and gain knowledge.
-Then, after gaining 15-20 years worth of academic knowledge (obviously for those who have this privilege), they will have the tools they need to achieve their desired goals.
+As for the child’s responsibilities, the only true task they have at that stage of life is to go to school and gain knowledge.
+Then, after gaining 15-20 years’ worth of academic knowledge (for those who have this privilege, of course), they will have the tools they need to achieve their desired goals.

 What happens on the other side of the tracks?